BrainLesion/eReg/README.md

 )
 ```

-Further, a resample method is available for explicitly calling transformations:
+Further, a resample method is available to use previously computed transforms to resample a moving image:

 ```python
 registration_obj.resample_image(
     target_image=target_image_file,